-The Province, although regarded as basically agricultural, possesses a wealth of water-power resources (Manitoba ranks after Quebec, Ontario and British Columbia in this respect) that, together with mineral and forest riches, have brought about an expanding industrial development.
+The Province, although regarded as basically agricultural, possesses a wealth of water-power resources (Manitoba ranks after Quebec, British Columbia and Ontario on the basis of available power at ordinary minimum flow) that, together with mineral and forest riches, have brought about an expanding industrial development.

-Saskatchewan. - Saskatchewan lies between Manitoba and Alberta extending, like each of the Prairie Provinces, from the International Boundary on the south to the 60th parallel of latitude which divides it from the Northwest Territories. lt has an area of 251,700 square miles.
+Saskatchewan.-Saskatchewan lies between Manitoba and Alberta extending, like each of the Prairie Provinces, from the International Boundary on the south to the 60th parallel of latitude which divides it from the Northwest Territories.
+It has an area of 251,700 square miles.